dajuly20/Onkyo-RI/README.md

 #### Notes on volume
 Volume control codes shown in the table are sent by the receiver out of its RI ports when adjusting the volume using a remote control (they can be found using an oscilloscope).
-However, the receiver will not react to these codes when they are sent from an external device, effectively making impossible to control its volume through RI signals.
+However, the receiver will not react to these codes when they are sent from an external device, effectively making impossible to control its volume through RI signals - Thats what was in docbenders readme - I think for most receivers it is in fact possible to control the volume - as long as they have a "Doc"-support for I-Pads.
+On my TX-SR 605 I can switch to GAM source, what enables me to send the Volume commands.
+Maybe your harware works different.
+Again - happy for input on that :)

 ## Test program
-Program is located in repo folder Onkyo_test.
-It serves for check all codes (0x0 - 0xFFF) on target device in 500ms interval.
-For data line pin 10 is used as default.
+Did't implement that yet.
+But I used one scan program in one of the python approaches to scan for my inputs.
+If you have harsware other then listet, you should do one, to see what your Onkyo Hw reacts to.

-Actual checked code is sent as ASCII through serial port and can be displayed in terminal.
-For serial port 9600b/s is set.
-Using terminal test program can be stopped, reset or user defined code could be used.
+TODO: Add link to Python lib for scanner

-Terminal commands:
+## On the Horizon
-* p - pause/run command sending
+I'd like to read from Onky Ri as-well.. so if anyone has tried that or has input on that - please write me or just continue writing and do MR :-)

-* r - reset loop (program start from 0)
+## Sidenode
-* hexadecimal number - number in hexadecimal format represents code that user want to test on target device.
-From this code automatical procedure will continue.
+When this one works i want to make this availible to [NodeRed](https://github.com/dajuly20/node-red-contrib-onkyo-ri) (see my other repo for that )